Manipur conflict (2023–present): Background

 The districts of Manipur as of 2011.
 Some of the subdivisions have since become independent districts.
 The districts in the middle, the Imphal valley: Imphal East, Imphal West, Thoubal and Bishnupur densely populated and dominated by the Meitei people, whereas the outer districts are primarily hilly, sparsely populated and dominated by non-Meitei peoples.
 The people in the valley are predominantly Hindu and those in the Hills are primarily Christians.

 The hills and valley districts have very different Scheduled Caste (SC) and Scheduled Tribes (ST) population compositions according to the 2011 Census figures.
 The "Others" category include the general category as well as Other Backward Class (OBC) and Economically Weaker Section (EWS) categories.

 The hills and valley districts have very different religious compositions too compositions according to the 2011 Census figures.
 The data for Sikhism, Jainism, Buddhism, and "unstated" are not shown since they are less than 1% in both the hills and valley districts.
 The "Some Others" category include other religions, as well as uncategorised religion such as Sanamahism.

 Manipur is a state in northeast India, bordering Myanmar to its east and south.
 The Imphal Valley constitutes about 10% of the geographical area of the state with 57% of the population, predominantly Meitei, who are majority Hindus, with minorities of Muslims and native Sanamahism followers.
 The surrounding hills constitute 90% of the geographical area of the state with 43% of the population belonging to 34 tribal groups broadly categorised as Nagas and Kukis, who follow Christianity.
 The Nagas dominate the northern districts while the Kukis are predominant in the south.
 The tribal people have the Scheduled Tribe (ST) status, whereas the Meitei have been accorded Other Backward Class (OBC) status, with some classified as Scheduled Castes (SC) in certain areas.
+Tensions between the Meitei Hindus and the tribal Christians is a long-standing problem, exacerbated by the long-standing insurgency in the state and that in the neighbouring state of Nagaland, where a long-standing demand of Manipur's merger into the Naga-majority state by Naga insurgent groups like NSCM has fuelled ethnic tensions, imposition of AFSPA & counter-protests against army brutalities led by Irom Sharmila Chanu.